 \section{Related Work}

-Recently, different works have focused on using deep networks for tabular data.
+Recent different works focus on using deep networks for tabular data \citep{ye2024closerlookdeeplearning} and time series \citep{trirat2024universaltimeseriesrepresentationlearning}.
 For instance, \citet{DBLP:conf/cikm/Lyu0ZG0TL22} propose an architecture which combines different modules (meta-embeddings, automatic discretization and aggregation) and can represent both numerical and categorical features. \citet{DBLP:journals/ijdsa/BorisovBKK23} use a distillation approach to map decision trees, trained on heterogeneous tabular data, onto homogeneous vectors which are fed to a deep network. \citet{TabAConvBERT} represent the time stamp as a sequence of different fields (e.g., the year, the month, etc.), each of which separately embedded and then summed together.
-We follow a similar paradigm when representing time, but we do not sum the corresponding embeddings. \citet{DBLP:journals/corr/abs-2012-06678} represent categorical features using an attribute specific embedding which is used as a prefix, concatenated with the actual field value. \citet{DBLP:journals/corr/abs-2206-00664} use a non-parametric representation of the training data, which reminds the use of external networks in Transformers \cite{DBLP:conf/iclr/WuRHS22}.
-Other recent works use modern Transformer architectures to represent tabular data \cite{DBLP:conf/nips/KossenBLGRG21,DBLP:conf/nips/GorishniyRKB21,DBLP:journals/corr/abs-2012-06678,DBLP:journals/corr/abs-2106-01342}.
-However, these approaches still underperform standard, non Deep Learning based methods \cite{DBLP:journals/corr/abs-2012-06678,DBLP:conf/nips/GorishniyRKB21}, such as Gradient Boosted Decision Trees \cite{DBLP:conf/kdd/ChenG16}.
-Moreover, they usually represent numerical/categorical features in a relatively simple way, e.g., using a linear embedding layer or a quantization method, which we show is suboptimal.
+We follow a similar paradigm when representing time, but we do not sum the corresponding embeddings. \citet{DBLP:journals/corr/abs-2012-06678} represent categorical features using an attribute specific embedding which is used as a prefix, concatenated with the actual field value. \citet{DBLP:journals/corr/abs-2206-00664} use a non-parametric representation of the training data, which reminds the use of external networks in Transformers \citep{DBLP:conf/iclr/WuRHS22}. \citet{beyazit2023an} represent a dataset of {\em numerical} tabular data using the Generalized Fourier Transform. \citet{TabSyn} and \citet{suh2024timeautodiffcombiningautoencoderdiffusion} use a Variational AutoEncoder \citep{Kingma2014} to represent heterogeneous tabular data in a latent space and then they adopt a Diffusion Model \citep{DDPMs} for data generation.
+Other recent works use Transformer architectures to represent tabular data \citep{DBLP:conf/nips/KossenBLGRG21,DBLP:conf/nips/GorishniyRKB21,DBLP:journals/corr/abs-2012-06678,DBLP:journals/corr/abs-2106-01342}.
+However, these approaches still underperform standard, non Deep Learning based methods \citep{DBLP:journals/corr/abs-2012-06678,DBLP:conf/nips/GorishniyRKB21}, such as Gradient Boosted Decision Trees \citep{DBLP:conf/kdd/ChenG16}.
+Moreover, they usually represent numerical/categorical features in a relatively simple way, e.g., using a linear embedding layer or a quantization method, which we show in \Cref{sec.Ablation} to be suboptimal.
 Finally, most of previous work dealing with tabular data does not model the temporal {\em dynamics}: each row in the table is an individual sample.
 Conversely, in this paper we focus on the more general case in which the rows are concatenated into a sequence (a time series) representing the temporal evolution of the data, similarly to frames in a video.